2023-2024 Academic Year

 Please read the information on this page carefully.
 The first place to begin is to review the flow chart below to determine 1) what type of financial aid you are looking for, 2) what you need to do to complete your application, and 3) the deadline date you need to meet.

-- Use the FAFSA Data Retrieval Tool (DRT) if you are eligible to do so
+- Use the FAFSA Data Retrieval Tool (DRT) if you are eligible

-We might need additional documents from some students, and we list some examples below.
+We might need additional items from some students, and we list some examples below.
 A request might come from SFS or from the College Board's IDOC service.
 Either way, you'll get clear instructions on what to submit and how and where to send it.
 Please do not send any of the documents below unless you are specifically asked to do so.